MikroElektronika/mikrosdk_click_v2/clicks/gnssmax2/README.md

 \mainpage Main Page

 ---
-# GNSS MAX 2 click
+# GNSS MAX 2 Click

 > GNSS MAX 2 Click is a compact add-on board designed for precise positioning in urban environments.
 This board features the MAX-F10S, a professional-grade L1/L5 dual-band GNSS receiver from u-blox.
 This receiver uses dual-band GNSS technology to provide meter-level accuracy, even in challenging urban areas, by mitigating multipath effects.
 It supports concurrent GPS, Galileo, and BeiDou constellation tracking, offering robust performance with integrated filters and a low-noise amplifier for protection against RF interference.
 GNSS MAX 2 Click is ideal for vehicle tracking, fleet management, and micromobility solutions, even with small antennas.